Leakage of power from dipole to higher multipoles due to non-symmetric WMAP beam: An analytical description of WMAP Scan

-The directions $\hat{N}_{1}$ and $\hat{N}_{2}$ are shown in blue colour in the Fig.\ref{fig:Scan geometry-1}.
-The scan path of one of the beam for one complete precession is shown in Fig.\ref{fig:scan-1}.
+In general the beam sensitivity functions are given in the scan coordinate system, where scan direction is taken as the beam X-axes and cross scan direction as beam Y-axes.
+In such a case $\varphi_1=90^o$ and $\varphi_2=-90^o$ respectively.

-In the previous section, the coordinate system is chosen such a way that the dipole in that coordinate system comes out to be $T_{0}Y_{1}^{0}(\gamma)$, i.e. the dipole is oriented along the $z-axis$ of the coordinate system.
-However the scan strategy discussed here is in the ecliptic coordinate system.
-Therefore, to apply the beam convolution technique, we need to transform all these formulae to the dipole coordinate system (the coordinate system where the $z-axis$ is oriented along the dipole).
-This can be done by multiplying the vectors with Euler rotation matrix.
-The rotation matrix for this transformation can be written as
+At this point we should note that in section~\ref{section2}, the coordinate system is chosen in such a way that the equation for dipole becomes $T_{0}Y_{1}^{0}(\gamma)$, i.e. the dipole is oriented along the $z-axis$ of the coordinate system.
+However, the scan strategy discussed here is in the ecliptic coordinate system.
+Therefore, for the beam convolution, we need to transform the vectors $\hat{R}_{1}$, $\hat{R}_{2}$, $\hat{N}_1$ and $\hat{N}_2$ in the dipole coordinate system (the coordinate system where the $z-axis$ is oriented along the dipole) which can be done by multiplying with the rotation matrix